isomerpages/moe-eunoiajc/news/2023/_posts/2023-03-26-post-Class of 2022 – Vol 4.md

 <br><br>

 ![](/images/2022%20Taia%20Pang.jpg)
-### Rachel Lie, Chan Ning, Avril Lim
+### Rachel Edith Lie, Chan Ning, Avril Lim

-Rachel Lie (21-I3), Chan Ning (21-I3), and Avril Lim Si-Ying (21-A1) were recipients of MOE’s Foreign Language Elective Scholarship.
+Rachel Edith Lie Mei Rui (21-I3), Chan Ning (21-I3), and Avril Lim Si-Ying (21-A1) were recipients of MOE’s Foreign Language Elective Scholarship.
 Learning foreign language as part of this scholarship programme offered the opportunity for virtual immersions with schools and host families in various countries, forging a deeper appreciation of how language learning can broaden one’s horizons and help forge meaningful connections with others.

 Rachel was a Spanish Language Elective Scholar and was also a member of the Service Learning Club and part of Project Latitude’s Global Citizenship and Advocacy module.